RuyiLi/image-splitter/README.md

 ## Image Splitter

-Splits images into square tiles, like Discord emojis.
+Splits images into square tiles.
 Version 3!

+Can be used for things like Discord emojis or Instagram tiles.

 ## What's New